-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in the spring.
-Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
-Replenish the mulch as needed.
+Resume fertilizing when new growth appears in spring.

 Clip off dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-Honeysuckle may be trimmed as desired to control its size or to keep the plant contained to a specific area.
+Honeysuckle may be trimmed as desired to control its size or to keep its vines contained to a specific area.
 In late winter or early spring, prune to remove any dead or damaged growth and re-shape the plant as desired.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.
+Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen

-Honeysuckle is winter hardy, but will benefit from mulching in very cold areas.
+While honeysuckle is winter hardy, it will benefit from mulching in cold areas.
 The time to winterize your plants is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to winter damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.